 Are the interiors of your property different or better than the rest?

 Your guests are how you are ultimately going to make your money.
-That’s why it’s so important to understand them and target them properly.
+So, it’s incredibly important to understand and target them properly.

 What’s their name?